Seattle companies voice opposition to proposed tax to fight homelessness

 Proponents of the tax contend that a major cause of Seattle's affordable housing crunch is the high cost of real estate, which they say resulted when more workers moved to the city for jobs.
 They also note the lowest paid workers of Seattle's big businesses often qualify for state-funded Medicaid programs.

-The business leaders acknowledged the housing problem.
+The 131 business leaders acknowledged the housing problem.
 "Rising housing costs and homelessness affect our entire community. ...
-It will take collaboration and dialogue to come up with innovative solutions," they wrote in a letter posted on Medium.
+It will take collaboration and dialogue to come up with innovative solutions," they wrote in their letter posted on Medium.

 But they oppose the head tax, they said, "because of the message it sends to every business: if you are investing in growth, if you create too many jobs in Seattle, you will be punished.
 Sending this message to entrepreneurs, investors and job creators will cause far greater damage to Seattle's growth prospects than the direct impact on the businesses being taxed."